-We will refer complaints about the Chief Executive Officer to the General Manager - Customer, People and Performance for investigation, who will then inform the Mayor.
+Complaints about the Chief Executive Officer will be referred to the General Manager - Customer, People and Performance for investigation, on behalf of the Mayor.
 The General Manager - Customer, People and Performance may assess the information against relevant legislation, policies, and procedures, and may gather additional information as required.
-They may refer to Council documents and records, and may meet with relevant parties to consider possible solutions, before making an evidence-based decision.
-The General Manager - Customer, People and Performance will aim to complete investigations within 25 business days of Council receiving the complaint, and will tell you if the investigation will take longer.
-They will inform you of the outcome of your complaint in writing and will explain their reasons.
+They may refer to Council documents and records and may meet with relevant parties to consider possible solutions, before making an evidence-based decision.
+The General Manager - Customer, People and Performance will aim to complete investigations within 20 business days of Council receiving the complaint and will tell you if the investigation will take longer.
+They will inform you of the outcome of your complaint in writing and will explain the reason(s) for their decision.

 The General Manager - Customer, People and Performance will also periodically report the content and resolution of any complaints against the Chief Executive Officer at Chief Executive Officer Performance Matters Committee meetings.